📅 Last Updated: March 25, 2026 | New startups added weekly

 Small Modular Reactors (SMRs):

-- NuScale Power: First SMR design approved by U.S. NRC, with 77 MW modules that can be factory-built and assembled on-site
+- NuScale Power: First SMR design approved by the U.S. NRC, with 77 MW modules that can be factory-built and assembled on-site

 - TerraPower: Bill Gates-backed company developing sodium-cooled fast reactors